top of page

 What is Phase 1 orthodontics for kids?

 Phase 1 orthodontics is early orthodontic treatment used to guide jaw growth and correct bite problems before all permanent teeth erupt.
+Depending on your child’s needs, treatment may later include traditional braces or other orthodontic appliances.

 Does my child need braces at age 7?